 - All trains travel between Portland and Boston, but only select trains travel between Brunswick and Boston.

-- A special dome car is available August 11 – September 23, 2018 to view the fall foliage (confirm dome car availability before booking)
+- A special dome car is usually added to the trains in the fall for viewing foliage (confirm dome car availability before booking)

 Visit the Amtrak timetable for the Downeaster train to plan your trip (be sure to verify latest schedules on the Amtrak site).
 You can also view current schedules via Google Maps or when booking your tickets.